Andre601/Formatter-Expansion/README.md

 [changelog]: https://github.com/Andre601/Formatter-Expansion/blob/master/CHANGELOG.md

 # Formatter Expansion
+> ### Supported Java Version
+> The Formatter Expansion will only work on Servers using Java 11 or newer.
+> If your Serverhost is still on Java 8 and you want to use this expansion should you ask them to update their Java enviroment to at least Java 11.
+>
+> **Servers trying to use this expansion while not using Java 11 will receive a `UnsupportedClassVersionError`!**

 The formatter expansion allows you to format numbers and text in various ways.

 ## Placeholders